StackVista/stackstate-docs/stackpacks/integrations/api-integration.md

 ## What is the API-Integration StackPack?

-The StackState API-Integration StackPack enables StackState synchronizations through StackState Agent V1.
-Agent V1 allows you to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to collect topology, metrics and events data.
+The StackState API-Integration StackPack enables StackState synchronizations through the StackState API-Integration Agent.
+The API-Integration Agent allows you to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to collect topology, metrics and events data.

 The StackState API-Integration Agent is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).